Solar Panel Soiling Loss in Australia: How Much Dirt Is Costing You

 | Coastal <2km from ocean | 6–12% | Salt film, high humidity growth |

 These are annual averages.
-Peak soiling losses during dry seasons or high-dust events are often significantly higher.
+Peak solar panel soiling loss during dry seasons or high-dust events is often significantly higher.

 Let’s make this concrete for a 6.6kW residential system in different Australian locations: